 How Braces Work

 Braces take advantage of your body’s ability to constantly make and remake bones and other tissues.
-In response to the constant force delivered by braces, your body will remove bone from the side of your teeth where the pressure is high and build it up on the side where there is low pressure.
+In response to the constant force delivered by them, your body will remove bone from the side of your teeth where the pressure is high and build it up on the side where there is low pressure.

 To stimulate this remodeling of bone, braces use a metal wire that will pull on your teeth.
 The force is not applied directly to the tooth, but to the bracket, which is attached to the tooth.
 The guide wire is normally attached to the bracket using ligatures, basically small rubber bands.
 In some braces, called self-ligating braces, there are no ligatures, the brackets attach directly to the guide wire.

 The process of bone remodeling takes time, and is vulnerable to remission.
-To preserve your braces results, you should initially wear a retainer every day.
+To preserve your results, you should initially wear a retainer every day.
 Usually, overnight wear is sufficient.
 Later, you can wear them just a few times a week or less.